AWalderDev/BrewFind/README.md

 **Then** I should receive zero results (an empty list)

-### Requirement 102: Sort Breweries Around Me by Size
+### Requirement 102: Search For and Sort Breweries by Size

 #### Scenario